 The changes to the UK's legal framework will cause headaches for organisations as they attempt to navigate how the changes affect their operations including their contracts and employees.
 It is vital that decision makers have access to expertise in the applicable areas to ensure that they are managing risks appropriately and are aware of any potential opportunities.

 How can Gowling WLG help?

 Our experts play a regular part in the conversation surrounding Brexit.
-Despite the number of potential scenarios that could play out when the UK leaves the EU, businesses need to move past the uncertainty and move forward with investment decisions, planning supply chains, managing workforces and meeting bank and customer expectations.
+Businesses need to move past the uncertainty and move forward with investment decisions, planning supply chains, managing workforces and meeting bank and customer expectations.

 Gowling WLG's Brexit Unit are helping clients navigate this period of flux and plan for the future with expertise across a range of issues and services designed to support those operating cross-border.
 From advice on strategic planning, contingency risk management and managing transactions, to building new structures and relationships in a post-Brexit future, the team is equipped to handle a full range of matters.